TheOdinProject/theodinproject/.devcontainer/README.md

-These files enable you to quickly get up and running with The Odin Project in a dev container
+These files in `/.devcontainer` let you use services like GitHub Codespaces to quickly get up and running with The Odin Project

 You'll still to do some setup after starting your dev container:
 ```bash